gbv/beaconspec/beacon.md

 # Meta fields

-A BEACON dump SHOULD contain a set of meta fields, each field identified by its name.
+A link dump SHOULD contain a set of meta fields, each field identified by its name.
 Meta field names are build of lowercase letters `a-z`.
-In [BEACON text format](#beacon-text-format), meta field names are case insensitive and SHOULD be given in uppercase letters.
+In [Beacon text files](#beacon-text-files), meta field names are case insensitive and SHOULD be given in uppercase letters.
 Valid meta fields are defined in the following.
 Additional meta fields, not defined in this specification SHOULD be ignored.
 All meta field values MUST be normalized Unicode strings